-Where loans are subject to contractual terms and arrangement that are non-standard they are recognised initially at fair value.
+Where loans are subject to contractual terms and arrangement that are non-standard they are carried at fair value.
 The fair value is assessed as the present value of most likely cash flows, subject to the limitations of the underlying terms.
 Any movements are recognised in the income statement.

-2.12 Taxation
+2.16 Taxation